HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

-# Redis as a graph database for Hydra Client
+# Redis as a graph database for Hydra Agent

 The aim is to implement Redis as a graph database for fast querying process for the hydra client.